- List examples of ways you can support children’s physical development indoors.

 Promoting Sensory Discovery and Development in Preschool

 Most people are familiar with the five senses of sight, hearing, smell, touch, and taste.
-There are at least two more senses, named the proprioceptive and the vestibular senses.
+However, there are two more senses, named the proprioceptive and the vestibular senses.
 The proprioceptive sensory receptors are found in muscles or other connective tissues inside the body.
 They are stimulated by movement and gravity.
 This sense increases body awareness and helps with motor control.
 The vestibular sensory receptors are found in the inner ear.
-They help determine the speed and direction of any movement.
-All seven senses are ways that our bodies respond to outside stimulation.
+They help determine the speed and direction of any movement, and help us to orient ourselves in space.
+All seven senses help our bodies respond to outside stimulation.
 The preschool environment can help all children develop their senses.
 This section will explore ways to help promote children’s sensory development in preschool.

 Movement and exploration promote sensory development.
 Art and writing centers offer many opportunities for children to move and explore.
-Scribbles explore the sense of sight and many art materials engage multiple senses (Dodge, Colker, & Heroman, 2002).
+When children scribble they explore through their sense of sight andtheir use of various art materials engages multiple senses (Dodge, Colker, & Heroman, 2002).
 Stickers, cotton balls, pipe cleaners, and other art materials have varying colors, sizes, textures, and scents.
 Different sizes of paintbrushes and different painting tools, such as sponges and rollers, create different textures.

-Other learning environments engage multiple senses.
+Other learning environments engage multiple senses as well.
 Blocks and toys have different textures and colors.
-Computer programs can stimulate many senses.
-Children listen through headphones, watch the screen, and direct the mouse.
+Computer programs can stimulate many senses as children listen through headphones, watch the screen, and direct the mouse.
 Music and movement also use multiple senses.
 This includes listening to music, participating in dancing, or playing instruments.
-Food preparation and cooking allow preschoolers to explore taste and other senses.
+Food preparation and cooking allow preschoolers to explore taste, smell, and other senses.

 One piece of furniture or equipment that engages preschoolers’ sensory development is the sensory table.
-Sensory tables can be filled with many items.
+Sensory tables can be filled with many items, including water, rice, or even beans.
 Children can explore by squishing, sorting, digging, pouring, and playing freely.
 The items can be rotated and changed on a regular basis.
-If you do not have a sensory table, you can use plastic boxes or other containers in a sensory center.
+If you don’t have a sensory table, you can use plastic boxes or other containers in a sensory center.

 Ideas for sensory centers or tables: